DataDog/documentation/content/en/synthetics/guide/email-validation.md

 If you want to make sure your email respects specific guidelines for its content, you can add more verifications against its subject and body.

-In the above example, the assertion is set to be successful if the email subject is `Welcome to Shopist!` and if its body contains the sentence `Your verification code is` and a verification code matches the `\d{1,6}` regex pattern.
+In the above example, the assertion is set to be successful if the email subject is `Welcome to Shopist!` and if its body contains the sentence `Your verification code is` and a verification code matches the `\d{1,6}` [regex pattern][2].

 ## Navigate links in email